Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

-When the system runs an oblivious algorithm, then a node may ignore feedback from the channel, except for detecting whether the packet transmitted was heard on the channel, which serves as an ``acknowledgment'' from the channel.
+When an oblivious algorithm is executed, then a node may ignore feedback from the channel, except for detecting whether the packet transmitted was heard on the channel, which serves as an ``acknowledgment'' from the channel.
 Formally, an oblivious algorithm is determined by unbounded binary sequences assigned to nodes; such a sequence is called a \emph{transmission sequence}.
 Different nodes, executing the same algorithm concurrently, may have different transmission sequences.
 These different sequences are interpreted as follows.
 If the $i$th bit of the transmission sequence of a node equals~$1$, then the node transmits the currently processed packet in the $i$th round, counting rounds from the first one when the packet was started to be processed, while a~$0$ as the $i$th bit makes the node pause in the corresponding $i$th round.
 Oblivious acknowledgment-based algorithms were considered in~\cite{ChlebusKR-TALG}.
-In this paper we consider acknowledgment-based algorithms defined by the property that a node begins execution in an initial state and resets its state to initial after a successful transmission.
-This class is wider than the one of algorithms determined by transmission sequences at nodes.
+In this paper, acknowledgment-based algorithms are defined by the property that a node begins execution in an initial state and resets its state to initial after a successful transmission; a station without pending packets loops in an initial state.

-An algorithm is \emph{conflict free} if in any execution in any round at most one node transmits.
+An algorithm is \emph{conflict free} if in any execution at most one node transmit in any round.
 An algorithm that is not conflict free is called \emph{conflict prone}.
 When an algorithm is conflict free then we assume that a channel is without collision detection.

 \Paragraph{Algorithm design.}